Medically reviewed by Drugs.com. Last updated on Nov 2, 2020.

 Use: Labeled Indications

-Asthma: Add-on maintenance treatment of severe asthma in adults and children 12 years and older (US labeling) or adults (Canadian labeling) with an eosinophilic phenotype
+Asthma: Add-on maintenance treatment of severe asthma in adults and pediatric patients ≥6 years of age with an eosinophilic phenotype.

 Hypersensitivity to mepolizumab or any component of the formulation